-You’ve realized that doing the same types of tasks year after year isn’t what led you into this career field.
-It’s going to get boring.
-Consider consulting, where everything changes – the business domain, he technology, the team, the users, the client – everything.
+You didn’t get in to this field to do the same types of tasks over and over; that’s boring.
+Consider consulting, where everything changes – the business domain, the technology, the team, the users, the client – everything.
 Constant change means constant challenge and opportunity.
 Sound exciting?
 It isn’t for everyone, but if you thrive in this type of environment, you belong at Resource Data.

-This opening is for someone with experience in Microsoft.NET, databases, and web application development.
-Ideally you’ll have a couple years of experience, but we’re more interested in your accomplishments than just your current skills.
-To show you what we mean, look at what your first year at Resource Data might be like.
+Ideally, you’ll have a couple years’ experience in .Net programming, databases, and web applications; but, we’re more interested in your accomplishments than your current skills.
+To show you what we mean, look at your first year here.

 To get started, you’ll get familiar with us by working on our internal business systems.
-This will give you a chance to get to know the players – the business users, other developers, and team leads – and you’ll get familiar with our internal development process and tools.
-Your prior experience will allow you to jump in, start fixing bugs, and quickly demonstrate you can be trusted with developing new functionality.
+This will give you a chance to get to know the business users, other developers, and team leads.
+You’ll get familiar with our internal development process and tools.

 Over the course of the year, you’ll become embedded on one or more projects.
 Your time may be split between working onsite with the client and working at RDI.
 You’ve earned a stellar reputation as a versatile and dependable team member.
 At the end of the first year, here are some things you’ve accomplished.

 - You’ve built relationships with other developers in the office and engage in give-and-take technical discussions.
 You’ve been able to highlight some of your personal projects by leading a company-wide roundtable discussion

 - You’re working directly with Resource Data clients and the business users, learning how consulting is a combination of customer service and software development

 - You are starting to understand the metrics of our consulting model and have no problem meeting those while exceeding client expectations